 Heller v.
-Ocean Biomedical, Inc. et al., Case No. 1:23cv212.
-On May 23, 2023, Jonathan Heller ("Heller") filed a civil action against the Company, Poseidon Bio LLC, Chirinjeev Kathuria and Elizabeth Ng (collectively, the "Defendants") in the District Court of Rhode Island.
+Ocean Biomedical, Inc. et al.:

+On May 23, 2023, Jonathan Heller ("Heller") filed a civil action against the Company, Poseidon Bio LLC, Dr. Chirinjeev Kathuria and Elizabeth Ng (collectively, the "Defendants") in the District Court of Rhode Island.
 Heller has asserted claims alleging that he is entitled to earned salary and various other payments following his resignation from the Company.
 On July 27, 2023, Defendants filed their Answer and Affirmative Defenses.
-Defendants intend to vigorously defend against Heller's claims.
-Given the early stage of this matter and the uncertainty inherent in litigation and investigations, the Company does not currently believe it is (i) probable to incur losses or (ii) possible to develop estimates of reasonably possible losses (or a range of possible losses) for this matter.
+On September 3, 2024, Defendants filed a Motion to Dismiss numerous counts included in the claims on the grounds that the counts fail to state a claim upon which relief may be granted.
+If successful, this Motion would remove Dr. Kathuria and Ms. Ng as named defendants and will reduce the number of claims against the Company to three.
+The Court has not provided a hearing date for this Motion.
+The Company has concluded that a loss is probable and has recorded a liability of \$0.5 million as of June 30, 2024 within accounts payable and accrued expenses on the condensed consolidated balance sheet.